GokuMohandas/fast-weights/README.md

 ### Extensions

-- I will be releasing my code comparing fast weights with an attention interface for language related sequence to sequence tasks.
+- I will be releasing my code comparing fast weights with an attention interface for language related sequence to sequence tasks (in a sep repo).

 - It will also be interesting to compare the computational demands of fast weights compared to LSTM/GRUs and see which one is better for test time.